 - Pump rebuild kit (two always in stock) $208

 Yikes!
-Yes, you got it, we have spent just shy of US$1500 to perform a function that can be handled for less than $100.
+Yes, you got it, we have spent just shy of US$1500 to perform a function that can be handled for less than $100 with a cheep pump.
 Thinking and spending like this is how we have (touch wood) managed to compile a pretty unusual reliability record for a yacht.
 But only you can decide if this kind of approach is right for you.

 Another option would be to pair a less expensive high capacity impeller pump with the same switch and alarm we use.
 Add in a spare pump, as I think any yacht venturing far from yacht gear stores should, and the whole works will come in at a still substantial, but more manageable, $560.
 Of course if you are not venturing far, even that is probably overkill.